No matter who you are, or what you believe, chaplaincy is here for you.

 Monday, Tuesday, and Thursday at 8:40 AM: Morning Prayer - A celebration of Morning Prayer according to the different forms of the Book of Alternative Services and the Book of Common Prayer.

 Wednesday at 5:45 PM: Evening Prayer - A celebration of Evening Prayer according to the cathedral (popular) form of the office.
 Meditative prayer incorporating incense and candlelight.

 Friday at 8:40 AM: Centring Prayer - A reading from one of the masters of centring prayer followed by 20 minutes of silent, contemplative, mindful prayer.

-Andrew is a graduate of Huron University College (MDiv, 2017) and the University of Manitoba (BA History, 2014).
-He is a postulant for ordination to the priesthood in the Diocese of Rupert's Land in the Anglican Church of Canada.
+The Rev. Andrew Rampton is a graduate of Huron University College (MDiv, 2017) and the University of Manitoba (BA History, 2014).
+He is a deacon in the Anglican Church of Canada.
 He has previously worked as a research assistant, non-profit arts administrator, and parish organist and choirmaster.